 Keep It Clean

-Don’t plant squash in the same spot or soil for at least 3 years after a vine borer infestation.
-Once the vine borers finish eating your plant they burrow into the soil underneath and overwinter there and then emerge next spring as the moth that lays the eggs.
+Don’t plant summer squash in the same spot or soil for at least 3 years after a vine borer infestation.
+Once the vine borers finish eating your plant, they burrow into the soil underneath and overwinter there and then emerge next Spring or early July as the moth that lays the eggs.

 Do you have any natural and homemade pest control strategies with proven results in your garden?
 I would love to hear from you!

 You can also find gardening products I use in my videos here <---

 You can go to my storefront using this secure link <----

 If you need seeds, this is the company I use <--- and if you use code: farmer1 at checkout, you'll get 10% off your order!

 10 Things Gardeners New & Old Need To Know:

 - Check Out These Herbs That Grow Well Together